 Using earthen materials for building is one of the oldest construction technologies in the world.
 It has been employed in construction for thousands of years by builders.
 Mud is an eco-friendly material with no harmful impact on the environment.

-Earthen architecture is an ancient yet sustainable technology of construction being in use since Neolithic times.
-Mud is a wet and sticky substance came as a result of combining earth with water.
+Earthen architecture is an ancient yet sustainable technology of construction that has been in use since Neolithic times.
+Mud is a wet and sticky substance that comes as a result of combining earth with water.
 Mud has been used as a building material in places where mud is easily and locally available in abundance.
 There are millions of people around the world who are even residing today in traditional rammed earth houses usually in various rural areas.

-Climate and location of a place play a significant role for the use of earthen construction technology.
+The climate and location of a place play a significant role in the use of earthen construction technology.
 High humid climates with moderate temperatures are perfect for mud construction.
-Insulation materials may need to be added with mud construction technique in locations where climates are colder.
+Insulation materials may need to be added with mud construction techniques in locations where climates are colder.
 In places where it rains a lot, some measures are to be taken to protect from rain.

 Clay mixed with sand is compressed and rammed into building a wall.
 When it gets dried out, it often shrinks.
-During rainy season, it becomes moist and gets expanded again that can result in cracks.
+During the rainy season, it becomes moist and gets expanded again which can result in cracks.

 There are different types of soil composition at different places.
-When the soil available is not worthy and satisfactory enough to be used for building, some stabilizers can be added in the soil to make it strong.
-These stabilizers enhance shear and tensile strength of the soil and decrease the shrinkage.
+When the soil available is not worthy and satisfactory enough to be used for building, some stabilizers can be added to the soil to make it strong.
+These stabilizers enhance the shear and tensile strength of the soil and decrease shrinkage.